rajibchakravorty/estimation/README.md

 1) Possible speed-up through parallelization (easier in Python)
 2) Develop standardized test cases and peer-review of codes

+Use of the software is under GPL-3.0 license agreement.

 Dev environment
 ===============